Contact us at firstname.lastname@example.org

 Dr. Philip Hansten has devoted his career to the study of DDIs and is an internationally recognized expert.
 Trained as a clinical pharmacist, he has spent over 40 years researching and writing about DDIs.
 He has also testified at US Congressional Subcommittee Hearings on the topic of DDIs.

 Dr. John Horn has over 30 years of experience in evaluating evidence for DDIs and interacting with numerous health systems about DDI CDS.
 His current duties include assisting in the management of DDI CDS at the University of Washington Medical Center.
 Dr. Horn has nearly 200 publications related to DDIs.

 Dr. Andrew Romero has over 10 years of experience in implementing and managing health information systems in both inpatient and outpatient settings.
 He has worked on stand-alone pharmacy systems (BDM Centricity), electronic health records systems (Epic / Cerner), medication dispensing systems (Pyxis), and on smart infusion pump systems (Alaris Guardrails / CADD Infusion Pumps).
 His work includes creating database queries and custom reports for research projects, programming visual basic macros, data analysis, developing interface specifications, and creating order sets and pharmacy catalog items.

 Dr. Malinda Tan is a postdoctoral fellow at the University of Utah Pharmacotherapy Outcomes Research Center.
 She contributes to the development of the drug-drug interaction algorithm explanation.

-Dr. Lorenzo Villa is a Postdoctoral Research Associate in the Department of Pharmacy Practice and Science.
-He contributes to the research and dissemination of drug-drug interaction evidence
+Dr. Lorenzo Villa is a Clinical Assistant Professor at the Department of Pharmacy Practice at Mercer University, College of Pharmacy.
+He contributes to the research and dissemination of drug-drug interaction evidence.